CrowdStrike/aws-ssm-distributor/official-package/docs/troubleshooting.md

 There are three ways to retrieve those logs:

-- **[Using the AWS CLI](#method-1--using-the-aws-cli)** — pull the logs for a run from your workstation, without connecting to the instance.
-Best when you have AWS CLI access and the run was within the last ~30 days.
+- **[Using the AWS CLI](#method-1--using-the-aws-cli)** — pull the logs from your workstation without connecting to the instance.
 - **[Using the AWS console](#method-2--using-the-aws-console)** — view the logs
   in the browser.
-Best if you prefer the UI over the CLI and the run was within the last ~30 days.
 - **[On the instance](#method-3--on-the-instance)** — read the log files
   directly on the host.

-Use this if you can't use the CLI or console, or if the run is older than ~30 days or the console/CLI output looks truncated.
+The CLI and console methods work for runs within the last ~30 days.
+For older runs, or when their output is truncated, read the logs on the instance.

 If you are working with CrowdStrike Support, attach the output from whichever method you use to your case.